Norman Newsted: Murder of Larry Donnell Buckley

 On February 20, 1984, six days after the Cedar City murders, Newsted committed his fourth and final murder in Tulsa, Oklahoma.

 After fleeing Utah, Newsted boarded a flight to Oklahoma and arrived at Tulsa International Airport, and hailed a taxi driven by Lawrence "Larry" Donnell Buckley.
-Intending to rob Buckley, Newsted first directed Buckley to drive him to his sister's house, pretending that he want to go there.
+Intending to rob Buckley, Newsted first directed Buckley to drive him to his sister's house, pretending that he wanted to go there.
 However, after failing to locate the address, Buckley stopped at a gas station to ask for directions.
 At the station itself, Newsted bought a beer and Buckley bought a pack of cigarettes, although the clerk noticed that Newsted did not have money on him.

 Afterwards, Buckley continued to drive Newsted to a local church, where Newsted telephoned his sister and informed her to fetch him.
 Afterwards, Newsted shot Buckley twice in the back of his head.
 Several witnesses in the area reportedly seen Newsted and Buckley together in the parking lot shortly before the fatal shooting, and some also heard the gunshot sounds.